 Poodles come in a variety of colors, such as white, black, brown, silver, grey, and many more.
 The color of the parent does have a direct effect on the color of their puppies.

-Most poodles are solid colored, but other variations do exist.
+Most Poodles are solid colored, but other variations do exist.
 The coat usually shows varying shades of the same color.
 White patches on a Poodle are common, and this sort of coloration is called “parti.”
 Some Poodles also have tuxedo-type colorations.

 Corgipoo Mix Appearance

-This mixed breed’s coat will likely be at least somewhat weather-resistant, though this can vary substantially from dog to dog.
+The Corgi Poddle mix’s coat will likely be at least somewhat weather-resistant, though this can vary substantially from dog to dog.

 This mixed breed’s legs are usually shorter than normal.
 But they will never be as short as a purebred Corgi’s legs.
-They might not be shortened at all depending on the exact genetics a dog inherits.
+They might not be shortened at all, depending on the exact genetics a dog inherits.

 Temperament